raspberrypilearning/guess-the-flag/en/step_6.md

 The player needs to be able to see the pictures of the flags in the `chosen flags`{:class="blockdata"} list to be able to play.

 --- task ---
-Create another custom block, this time called `clone flags`.
+Create another custom block, this time called `clone flags`{:class="blockmoreblocks"}.
 --- /task ---

 We will clone the Flag sprite six times, once for each flag that will be displayed.
 We would like the first flag to be displayed in the top left-hand corner of the page.